 2. Make Great First Impressions with Your Shopping Experience

 - Transparent pricing: Nobody wants to have to wait until checkout to see if they can afford what they’re buying.
-Do everything you can to make pricing easy to understand and apparent from the start so customers can feel comfortable about what’s in their cart.
+Do everything you can to make pricing easy to understand and apparent from the start so customers can feel comfortable about what’s in their basket.

 3. Show Your Appreciation with Gifts and Deals

 - Special deals: When customers spend money on your business, they want to feel rewarded.
-Special deals and coupons for return customers help them feel like their investment is paying off and will encourage them to keep coming back.
+Special deals and vouchers for return customers help them feel like their investment is paying off and will encourage them to keep coming back.

 4. Seek and Implement Feedback from Your Customers

 - Secret shoppers: Secret shoppers are a great way to get an outsider’s assessment of your business.
-When you hire a secret shopper, you can give them a list of criteria to grade their experience on, as well as different behaviors they can test against your staff to see how well they handle difficult customers.
+When you hire a secret shopper, you can give them a list of criteria to grade their experience on, as well as different behaviours they can test against your staff to see how well they handle difficult customers.

 5. Maintain Ongoing Communication with Customers

 - Social media: Customers spend a lot of time on social media and often use it to inform their shopping decisions.
-If you have lots of high quality and engaging content on your social pages, customers are going to end up spending more time with your brand.
+If you have lots of high-quality and engaging content on your social pages, customers are going to end up spending more time with your brand.

-- Newsletters: Both paper and email newsletters are great ways to share special customer-loyalty deals, keep customers up to date on company events, and just in general let them know that you haven’t forgotten them.
+- Newsletters: Both paper and email newsletters are great ways to share special customer-loyalty deals, keep customers up to date on company events and just in general let them know that you haven’t forgotten them.

-- Follow-up emails: Are you following up after a purchase with a thank-you email or card?
+- Follow-up emails: Are you following up after a purchase with a thank you email or card?
 How about checking in after a week with their new product or service?
 These follow-ups help customers feel appreciated while keeping your brand top of mind.

 - Blog posts: That’s right, blog posts like these are a great way to build rapport with customers.
-It establishes you as a voice of authority in your field while creating another space for customers to engage with your brand.
+It establishes you as a voice of authority in your industry while creating another space for customers to engage with your brand.